achen2003/achen2003/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Alex Chen, a Computer Engineering student at the University of Toronto
+I'm Alex Chen, and I'm currently pursuing a bachelor's degree in Computer Engineering at the University of Toronto

 🔭 I’m currently working on System Software Integration @ Ford Motors Canada in Ottawa, Ontario